Convalescence and Recuperation

 What is Convalescence?

-Convalescence helps you make an earlier recovery than would otherwise be the case.
-Usually this means recovery from a serious illness or operation, but it can also help after a traumatic event (perhaps the death of your partner, a serious accident or assault or witnessing a serious injury).
+Convalescence aims to help you make an earlier recovery than would otherwise be the case.
+Usually this means recovery from a serious illness or major operation, but it can also help after a traumatic event, such as the death of your partner or dependant child, a life-threatening diagnosis, a serious accident, an assault or witnessing a serious injury.

 While we are naturally sympathetic if you are affected by long-term continuing illness, convalescence does not normally lead to a sustained improvement in health and therefore we cannot generally provide it in such cases.
 Please note that we are also unable to provide convalescence where a holiday would be more appropriate.